txty-io/texterify/README.md

 **Texterify is an open source localization management system.**

-It is completely free and open-source so you can host it on your own server or just run it locally.
+It is completely free and open source so you can host it on your own server or just run it locally.

 ![Example image](https://raw.github.com/chrztoph/texterify/screenshots/example.png)